christian-schlichtherle/fun-io/basic-usage.md

 In contrast to the previous examples, this method uses `BIOS.serialization()` instead of `Jackson.json()` as the `Codec`, so the object to clone must implement `java.io.Serializable`.

-The BIOS facade class provides some utility methods for standard use cases based on the abstractions provided by the API.
+The BIOS facade provides some utility methods for standard use cases based on the abstractions provided by the API.
 One of these standard use cases is implemented by `BIOS.copy` in all its overloaded variants:
 Copying all data from a given source of some form to a given sink of some form.
 Other than the naive _while-read-do-write_ loop, these copy methods employ a background thread for reading the data and